The Extension Center for Youth Development is the only organization of its kind in Minnesota.

 We conduct research on positive youth development

 The backbone of positive youth development programs is research.
-The Extension Center for Youth Development conducts and shares out-of-school time research and evaluation with policy makers, stakeholders, program leaders, decision makers and researchers to address important issues related to the field of youth development.
+We conduct and share out-of-school time research and evaluation with policy makers, stakeholders, program leaders, decision makers and researchers to address important issues related to the field of youth development.
 We deliver:

 - Original research of our own, and in partnership with others

 - Evaluation studies to measure effectiveness and outcomes

 - Public symposia, both traditional and online, presenting important youth development research and ideas